angelrodes/NUNAIT/README.md

 ## Output

-After running the models, the NUNAIT calculator produces text and graphical outputs, including probability plots for each paramenter, glacial model, and apparent age profiles:
+After running the models, the NUNAIT calculator produces text and graphical outputs, including probability plots for each parameter, glacier elevation model, and apparent age profiles:

 ![image](https://user-images.githubusercontent.com/53089531/131139758-52c595c0-8483-45e5-862f-532c752dd963.png)

-The text output in the commeand window is tabulated, so it can be easily copied to any spreadsheet.
+The text output in the command window is tabulated, so it can be easily copied to any spreadsheet.

 ## Cite